ocademy-ai/machine-learning/_sources/data-science/working-with-data/data-preparation.md

 **Learning goal:** By the end of this subsection, you should be comfortable finding general information about the data stored in pandas DataFrames.
 ```

-Once you have loaded your data into Pandas, it will more likely than not be in a DataFrame(refer to the previous [section](./pandas.md) for detailed overview).
+Once you have loaded your data into Pandas, it will more likely than not be in a DataFrame(refer to the previous [section](./pandas.md) for a detailed overview).
 However, if the data set in your DataFrame has 60,000 rows and 400 columns, how do you even begin to get a sense of what you're working with?
 Fortunately, [Pandas](https://pandas.pydata.org/) provides some convenient tools to quickly look at overall information about a DataFrame in addition to the first few and last few rows.

 In order to explore this functionality, we will import the Python scikit-learn library and use an iconic dataset: the **Iris data set**.